rvenutolo/gs-accessing-twitter/README.src.md

 ### {!include#build-an-executable-jar}

-Running the Service
+Run the service
 -------------------------------------

-Now you can run it from the jar as well, and distribute that as an executable artifact:
+Now you can run the application from the jar as well, and distribute that as an executable artifact:
 ```
 $ java -jar target/gs-accessing-twitter-0.1.0.jar

 ... app starts up ...
 ```

-Once the application starts up, you can point your web browser to http://localhost:8080.
-Since no connection has been established yet, you should see this screen prompting you to connect with Twitter:
+Once the application starts up, you can point your web browser to http://localhost:8080.Because no connection is established yet, you see this screen prompting you to connect with Twitter:

 ![No connection to Twitter exists yet.](images/connect.png)

-When you click the "Connect to Twitter" button, the browser will be redircted to Twitter for authorization:
+When you click **Connect to Twitter**, the browser is redircted to Twitter for authorization:

 ![Twitter needs your permission to allow the application to access your data.](images/twauth.png)

-At this point, Twitter is asking if you'd like to allow the sample application to read Tweets from your profile and see who you follow.
+At this point, Twitter asks if you'd like to allow the sample application to read Tweets from your profile and see who you follow.
 If you agree, it will also be able to read your profile details.
-Click "Authorize app" to grant permission.
+Click **Authorize app** to grant permission.

-Once permission has been granted, Twitter will redirect the browser back to the application and a connection will be created and stored in the connection repository.
+Once permission is granted, Twitter redirects the browser to the application.
+A connection is created and stored in the connection repository.
 You should see this page indicating that a connection was successful:

 ![A connection with Twitter has been created.](images/connected.png)

-If you click on the link on the connection status page, you will be taken to the home page.
-This time, now that a connection has been created, you'll be shown your name on Twitter as well as a list of your friends:
+If you click on the link on the connection status page, you are taken to the home page.
+This time, now that a connection exists, you see your name on Twitter and a list of your friends:

 ![Guess noone told you life was gonna be this way.](images/friends.png)

-Congratulations!
-You have just developed a simple web application that uses Spring Social to connect a user with Twitter and to retrieve some data from the user's Twitter profile.

 Summary
 -------
-Congrats!
+Congratulations!
 You've just developed a simple web application that obtains user authorization to fetch data from Twitter.
+The web application uses Spring Social to connect the user with Twitter and to retrieve data from the user's Twitter profile.

 [zip]: https://github.com/springframework-meta/gs-accessing-twitter/archive/master.zip
 [u-war]: /understanding/war